Yle Teema & Fem

-Yle Teema & Fem is a Finnish free-to-air television channel owned by Finnish state-broadcaster Yle.
-It was launched on 24 April 2017, after Yle Teema and Yle Fem merged to this channel.
+Yle Teema & Fem is a Finnish free-to-air television channel owned by Finnish state broadcaster Yle.
+It was launched on 24 April 2017, after Yle Teema and Yle Fem merged to form this channel.

 Teema & Fem is Yle's channel for culture, education, and science.
 The "Teema" hours focus on recordings of performing arts, classical music, art, and history documentaries, films, and themed programming.
-The channel also broadcasts Swedish-language news (including yle's Swedish-language evening bulletin TV-nytt), factual and children's programmes and entertainment as part of the "Fem" hours.
-It also shows many Nordic films and series and Sami-language Ođđasat.
-Finnish and Swedish subtitles are available for many programmes not originally in those respective languages.
+The channel also broadcasts Swedish-language news (including the Swedish-language evening bulletin TV-nytt), factual and children's programmes and entertainment as part of the "Fem" hours.
+It also shows many Nordic films and series and previously aired the Sami-language Ođđasat until that show got moved to Yle TV1.
+Finnish and Swedish subtitles are available for programmes which are not originally in those respective languages.
 Outside prime time, Teema & Fem showed selected programmes acquired from Sveriges Television, Sweden's equivalent of Yle, until May 2017.